 The missing link between Kuringa Drive and Barton Highway has been discussed since at least 2016 and now tied with an intersection upgrade.
-Neither has started.
-The intersection looks as it was four years ago.
+Construction was not started until 2021.
 ACT Labor’s promises are worth little if nothing gets done over the parliamentary term.

-Missing links describes gaps in the cycling network, and those gaps can be quite short.
+Missing links describe gaps in the cycling network and those gaps can be quite short.
 Adding another 100 m of path, connecting two other bike paths, makes a network.
-Without this short link, a cyclist may need to ride a much great distance.
+Without this short link, a cyclist may need to ride a much greater distance.

 Filling the gap and building a cycling path to form a network does not need to be expensive but it adds a lot of value to the stakeholder.
 The benefit of fixing the missing link far exceeds the construction costs as it makes the whole path network more attractive to cyclists.
 More people exercising = more people engaging in healthy habits!

 ACT Labor promised to build several missing links at the 2016 ACT Election.
 There are many missing links in the ACT cycling network.

 The signalisation of Kuringa Drive and Owen Dixon Drive has been completed.
 The works crew has packed up and left.
 Unfortunately, the bike path along Kuringa Drive has yet to be completed.
 Hopefully, it will be finished soon.

 Upgrading an intersection on Owen Dixon Drive – 2020-21 ACT Budget Outlook

 The Government will further improve the north-south arterial road, between the Barton Highway and Ginninderra Drive by including a signalised intersection at Owen Dixon Drive.

 - Status update 11 October 2020: in planning.

 - Opened: The construction is yet to start.